Physer/physer.github.io/_posts/2025-07-04-auth0-role-based-auth-aspnet.md

 That concludes the necessary set up for our Auth0 tenant and application.
 Let's switch back to our .NET project to set up the integration with the Auth0 SDK!

-## Updating our .NET project with the Auth0 SDK
+## Integrating our .NET project with Auth0

 Now that we've got our Auth0 tenant set up and our Auth0 application configured, let's get back to our .NET project and set up things from that side.